This is a discovery for me because, I am relatively new to meditation. That in mind, I am only offering my experience with meditation on this page.

 Like a computer processor taking bits of information, offering a refinement of the initial perceived complexity, and breaking all those bits of information into a comprehensive simplicity.

-Within the first several weeks of meditating, I encountered some emotional feelings on one, and another.
-New realities as the mind was expanding to new realizations?
+Within the first several weeks of meditating, I encountered some emotional feelings a little foreign to me.
+Perhaps some covered realities manifested as the mind was adding new realizations?
 Destinations along the way on this life long journey?

 I find meditation is not a prayer or, a wishing well.
 For me, it is Science.
 It is a stimulation for the mind to think more clearly in this moment.